MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Deploying-the-Microsoft-Dynamics-NAV-Web-Server-Components.md

 ### [!INCLUDE[navnowlong](includes/navnowlong_md.md)] Setup
 [!INCLUDE[navnowlong](includes/navnowlong_md.md)] Setup is the quickest way to get a web server instance for the [!INCLUDE[nav_web](includes/nav_web_md.md)] up and running, and is typically how you install the first [!INCLUDE[nav_web_server_instance_md](includes/nav_web_server_instance_md.md)] instance in your deployment.

--   Setup installs the [!INCLUDE[nav_web_server](includes/nav_web_server_md.md)], which not only installs a web server instance on IIS, it also configures IIS with the required prerequisites, and installs components that enable you to add additional web server instances without having to refer to the [!INCLUDE[navnowlong](includes/navnowlong_md.md)] media (DVD).
+-   Setup installs the [!INCLUDE[nav_web_server](includes/nav_web_server_md.md)], which installs a web server instance on IIS but also configures IIS with the required prerequisites, and installs components that enable you to add additional web server instances without having to refer to the [!INCLUDE[navnowlong](includes/navnowlong_md.md)] media (DVD).
 -   You can only use Setup to install a single [!INCLUDE[nav_web_server_instance_md](includes/nav_web_server_instance_md.md)] instance.
 If you want additional instances, you must use the the [!INCLUDE[nav_shell_md](includes/nav_shell_md.md)].
 - Setup does not let you choose the site deployment type for the web server instance.
 By default, it creates a subsite instance.